tylemonsanderson/data-science-ai-python-course/README.md

 **Prerequisites:** None - designed for complete beginners
 **Goal:** Master the foundational Python skills needed to understand and execute advanced data science notebooks

+## 🆕 What's New in the Updated Course?

+### **📚 More Real-World Projects & Practical Exercises**
+- Investment portfolio analysis with real financial calculations
+- Temperature data analysis and classification systems
+- Weather data capstone project with 5 cities and 12 months of data
+- Data quality checking scenarios that mirror professional workflows

+### **🎯 Extra Mini-Challenges and Self-Assessments**
+- **Mini-Challenges** at the end of each notebook with hands-on data science scenarios
+- **Self-Assessment Checklists** to verify understanding before progressing
+- Progressive difficulty building from personal calculators to statistical analysis
+- Real-world problem-solving exercises that prepare you for actual data science work

+### **🛠️ Improved Setup, Error-Handling Tips, and Step-by-Step Instructions**
+- Automated setup script (`setup.sh`) for instant environment configuration
+- Comprehensive troubleshooting guide for common issues
+- **Error Handling sections** showing what breaks and how to fix it
+- Clear debugging strategies and validation techniques

+### **🌦️ Enhanced Capstone Project with Weather Data Analysis**
+- Comprehensive weather data analysis across multiple cities
+- Data visualization dashboard creation
+- Statistical analysis and correlation studies
+- Professional reporting and insight generation
+- Bonus challenges for advanced learners

 ### What Makes This Course Different?

 **🎯 Laser-Focused on Data Science**